neuralmagic/deepsparse/src/deepsparse/yolo/README.md

     --weights path/to/your/model \
     --dynamic \ #Allows for dynamic input shape
 ```
-This will create an `.onnx` file in the same directory and with the same root name as the
-model weights file (e.g. `runs/train/weights/model.onnx`)
+TThis creates `model.onnx` file, in the directory of your `weights` (e.g. `runs/train/weights/model.onnx`).

-###  Directly using the SparseZoo stub
+####  SparseZoo stub
-Alternatively, you can skip the process of the ONNX model export by downloading all the required model data directly from Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/).
+Alternatively, you can skip the process of the ONNX model export by using Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/).
+The SparseZoo contains pre-sparsified models and SparseZoo stubs enable you to reference any model on the SparseZoo in a convenient and predictable way.
-SparseZoo stubs, which can be copied from each model page, can be passed directly to a `Pipeline` to download and run
-the sparsified ONNX model with its corresponding configs.
+All of DeepSparse's pipelines and APIs can use a SparseZoo stub in place of a local folder.
+The Deployment APIs examples use SparseZoo stubs to highlight this pathway.
 ## Deployment APIs

 DeepSparse provides both a python Pipeline API and an out-of-the-box model server